 Project number 3 simulates the movement of a submarine robot inside a canal containing water flow.
 The dynamic mesh method has been used to simulate the horizontal movement of this robot inside the channel.
 In this simulation, a two-dimensional channel is designed to flow at a speed of 1.5 m.s-1.
 Simultaneously, the robot inside the canal moves horizontally in the water flow path at a speed of 3 m.s-1 to define the instantaneous change of meshing.

-In project number 4, Two cubes are Falling into the liquid.
+In project number 4, Two cubes fall into the liquid.
 In general, it is essential to study the motion of objects in liquids.
-The fall of the cubes due to the acceleration of gravity helps a lot to understand the phenomenon of sloshing.
+The fall of the cubes due to the acceleration of gravity helps a lot in understanding the phenomenon of sloshing.
 Sloshing occurs when a partially filled reservoir with fluid is subjected to permanent or transient external forces.
 The liquid’s free surface moves and hits the tank walls and exchanges forces with its wall.
 These forces may cause problems such as malfunctions of spacecraft.